Greece Travel Guide logo

 Kypseli: Fokionos Negri

 fokionos negri demotiki agoraHalf way up Fokionos Negri is the old Demotiki Agora built in the 1930s and which was at one time a smaller version of the central market on Athinas street.
 For those who saw the seventies film 'For The Love of Benji' the Agora has been immortalized as the place where Benji the dog steals a string of sausages and runs down Fokionos (when it had cars) and magically appears in the Ancient Agora below the Acropolis to share his bounty with one of the Athens street dogs, who even back then were large, lazy and full of personality.
 When Benji returns to try it again he is captured by the locals and..... well I don't want to spoil it for you.
 But the Agora closed and as usual the city wanted to tear it down to make a parking garage, not a bad idea but too little and too late, and in the wrong place.
 There were protests and the building was occupied by the people of Kypseli and turned into a venue for community activists and other sensible Kypselians.
-There is a cafe, several small gallery spaces with photo and art exhibitions, a library, and a school that gives free Greek lessons for foreigners (for info see www.athensguide.com/language.html) The central area of the market is used for showing documentary films, discussions, lectures by visiting scholars, environmentalists, city planners, and other community events.
-They even hold dances here with live music.
-On Saturday the Demotiki Agora hosts the Organic Market where you can buy seasonal vegetables and fruits, home made bread, olive oil and even organic wine.
+There was a cafe, several small gallery spaces with photo and art exhibitions, a library, and a school that gave free Greek lessons for foreigners The central area of the market was used for showing documentary films, discussions, lectures by visiting scholars, environmentalists, city planners, and other community events.
+They even had dances here with live music.
+On Saturday the Demotiki Agora hosted an Organic Market where you could buy seasonal vegetables and fruits, home made bread, olive oil and even organic wine.
 The shops that were displaced when the market closed are now located on the small streets around it.
+Recently the city took over the market again and put in a KEP which is a government organization that helps citizens make their way through the Greek bureaucracy and brought in shops and organizations and has turned it into a sort of community center.
+Now it has become the cultural center of the multi-cultural Kypseli with organic markets, food fairs and ethnic festivals and all sorts of musical, artistic and social events.

-Faidra restaurant, fokionos negri, kypseliThere are several souvlaki shops, a Pizza Hut and some tiropita places as well as a popular zacharo plasteon (pastry shop) at the bottom of Fokionos, but the restaurants begin after the Demotiki Agora.
+Bioletta restaurant, fokionos negri, kypseliThere are several souvlaki shops, and some tiropita places as well as a popular zacharo plasteon (pastry shop) at the bottom of Fokionos, but the restaurants begin after the Demotiki Agora.
 There are several good ones, even the worst is better than most of what you will find in the Plaka if you are in search of good food and wine in a non-tourist atmosphere.
-Bioletta, Mezedomaxies, and Faidra (photo) are all interchangeable in terms of what they serve and the quality of the food and are all within a few steps of each other and they are all good.
-They are a combination estiatoria-mezedopoulion where you can get anything from fresh fried or grilled seafood, grilled meat, oven roasted dishes, salads and fresh vegetables and lots of stuff to go with ouzo if you choose to go that route.
-They are all established places that have been there for years, friendly, clean and comfortable, with tables outdoors for nice weather, and covered and heated outdoor areas for the coldest days and nights of winter.
-(Imagine smaller low-key versions of Vyzantino Restaurant in the Plaka, without the massive foot traffic.)
-The Africans who come around to sell you CDs and Pakistanis who want to sell you flowers or tools are here, but not on the nuisance level of downtown.
+At the very bottom of Fokionos is a tiny souvlaki shop called Rigani, one of those that some people will tell you is "the best souvlaki shop in Athens".
+I can certify that it is a good one.
+The best?
+Possibly.
+Next door is the Syrian Falafel restaurant Taste of Damascus.
+Mezedomaxies is a combination estiatoria-mezedopoulion where you can get anything from fresh fried or grilled seafood, grilled meat, oven roasted dishes, salads and fresh vegetables and lots of stuff to go with ouzo if you choose to go that route.
+It is an established place that has been there for years, friendly, clean and comfortable, with tables outdoors for nice weather, and covered and heated outdoor areas for the coldest days and nights of winter.
+Blasis Psaradiko-Psarafago on Fokionos Negri is a combination fish market/fish restaurant with a great concept.
+You buy the fish by the kilo and you pay them to cook it.
+It is best to know what good fish look like before you choose.
+Look for clear eyes.
+Across from the old market is Roka & Rodi which is a very cool burger and pasta restaurant at 31 Fokionos Negri.
+They have nice salads and a big selection of appetisers too.
+R Blank Wall Gallery at 55 Fokionos Negri,is one of the few photography galleries in Athens.
+Owned by professional photographers, their exhibits feature Greek and international artists, some well known, some not so well known.
+Every show I have been to I have been amazed at how good the photographs were.

 Eric Clapton with the Juniors in Pireaus, 1965There is a little known story from the annals of Rock and Roll history that in 1965 a then twenty year old Eric Clapton and some British musical friends formed a band and came to Athens where they auditioned and got a job at The Igloo Club on Fokionos Negri, at the intersection with Drossopolou, owned by a gentleman by the name of George Karamousalis.
 When they got the job they called themselves The Faces and played covers of Chuck Berry and Rolling Stones songs among others.
 (Not to be confused with the Small Faces who later became The Faces when Rod Stewart joined).
 They were the opening act for a popular Greek band called The Juniors.
 When a car accident killed a member of the Juniors and injured their guitarist, Clapton filled in and was playing in both bands, sometimes ten to twelve hours a night.
 When a rival club owner turned in The Faces for not having work permits, and the hotel they were staying at demanded the money that the club was supposed to be paying for them, the band decided to get out of town.
 Only by now the club owner realized that Eric was a former member of the Yardbirds and worth keeping around.
 The band decided to escape and after a concert at a movie theater, as they used to do in those days, they were able to get all their equipment into and on top of a taxi and drove to the train station and got out of the country.
 The photo is from a memorial concert in Pireaus at the Terpsithea Theater on October 10 1965, with Eric Clapton on the right, playing with the remaining members of The Juniors.
 Eric was able to retrieve his guitar but his Marshal Amp stayed in Greece and what happened to it is one of the unanswered mysteries of Rock and Roll.